KaySoohyun/fundacionlupus/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Always change te base href on index before deploy

 firebase deploy --only hosting:dev-fundacion

+Change with the correct for deploy to firebase
+"site": "fundacion-lupus",
+"site": "dev-fundacion",

+Add a commit to deploy .com.ar